-There are two main ways in which groups of neurons constituting a cell assembly could be bound together (Singer et al., 1990; Singer et al., 1993): (1) enhancing the response amplitude (firing rate) of the selected neurons, to distinguish them from non-active neurons; (2) synchronizing their discharge (von der Malsburg, 1985; von der Malsburg & Schneider, 1986).
+There are two main ways in which groups of neurons constituting a cell assembly could be bound together (Singer et al., 1990; Singer et al., 1993): (1) enhancing the response 'amplitude' (firing rate) of the selected neurons, to distinguish them from non-active neurons; (2) synchronizing their discharge (von der Malsburg, 1985; von der Malsburg & Schneider, 1986).

-The main difficulty with amplitude-based models is the superposition problem: it is impossible to represent more than one assembly within the same neuronal network at the same time, because 'active' neurons in assembly 1, though they can be distinguished from inactive neurons, cannot be distinguished from active neurons in as-
+The main difficulty with models based on response amplitude (firing frequency) is the superposition problem: it is impossible to represent more than one assembly within the same neuronal network at the same time, because 'active' neurons in assembly 1, though they can be distinguished from inactive neurons, cannot be distinguished.